 These were just a few who contributed to the glass industry of Wayne County.

-Visit our library for more information and photographs.
+Visit our Research Library for more information and photographs.